gpt-uma/phpypamobjects/README.md

   - `getLastAccess()`: Returns the date of the last access of the scanning agent.
 If the agent has never been accessed before, it returns a None value.
   - `updateLastAccess()`: Updates the last access date of the scanning agent to the current date and time.
 This method is used by scanning agents to update the last access date of the agent.

+## Operating on VLANs (ipamVLAN class)

+The methods of this class only operate on the object itself and not on the phpIPAM service.
+The methods of the `ipamServer` class (if any) are used to persist the changes in the phpIPAM service.
+The methods of this class are:
+  - `getId()`: Returns the numeric ID of the VLAN which is used to reference the agent in ipamSubnet objects.
+It is seldom used directly.
+  - `getName()`: Returns the name of the vlan.
+It has only descriptive purposes and is not used to identify the VLAN in the phpIPAM service.
+  - `getDescription()`: Returns the description of the VLAN.
+Only for descriptive purposes.
+  - `getNumber()`: Returns the numeric tag (802.1Q tag) of the VLAN.

 ## Environment variables

 The parameters of the connection to the phpIPAM service can be configured using environment variables: